Hiking Hocking Hills, Ohio Best Trails and Top Tips

 View out of the Rock House Trail, Hocking, Ohio

-There are two trailheads at Rock House (one at each parking lot) – both of which lead to the Rock House Cave.
+There are two trailheads (one at each parking lot) – both of which lead to the Rock House Cave.
 We prefer the trail that begins at the second parking lot and offers an easy, downward sloping trail.

 At the point where the two trails merge, hikers take stairs down into a valley.
 After just a short walk – and a few more stairs – Rock House will be on your left.
 The cave is not marked so it is easy to miss.
-There are just a few paths that lead up into the cave through narrow openings.
+There are just a few paths that lead in through narrow openings.

 After exploring the cave, continue in the same direction, across a bridge and back up the inclined path to the parking lot.
 Hikers that parked at the second parking lot need to pass through the first lot and continue to the second.